milanaum/vb.net/README.md

 # vb.net
 # vb.net
 ********************************************************************************************
-1. Write C# program to print a binary triangle <br>
+1. Write a C# program to print a binary triangle <br>
 ********************************************************************************************
 using System; <br>
 namespace Exercises <br>